Maddie and Wynn

 “But what?”

-Assigned to stage decoration, she helped her team inflate thirty blue and white helium balloons; one for each of them.
-They draped strands of twinkling white lights up and over the archway they would pass through to receive their elementary school graduation certificates.
+She helped inflate fifteen blue and fifteen white helium balloons.
+They draped strands of twinkling star lights over the archway they would pass under to receive their elementary school graduation certificate.

-“That’s a new one,” she said, eyeing an Orca-whale breaching from a trophy base.
+“That’s new,” she said, eyeing an Orca-whale breaching from its trophy base.

 “So, you’re Kevin’s girlfriend now.”